DETAILED ACTION

 the first wireless communication device being configured to perform communication for a keyless access or keyless go functionality of the vehicle, (Fig. 1 & ¶6 - The functionalities of the vehicle that may be controlled using the computing device may include, but are not limited to, locking and/or unlocking one or more doors of the vehicle, opening and closing assisted doors and windows of the vehicle, activating an ignition system of the vehicle, and controlling the motor (e.g., engine) of the vehicle). ¶11 - Short-range wireless communication module 102 in computing device 100 may communicate with one or more short-range wireless communication modules 108 in vehicle 106 via short-range wireless communication, such as NFC or RFID.
 Examiner interprets short-range wireless communication module 108 as first wireless communication device);

-the second wireless communication device being configured to perform communication for a hands-free functionality, a media playback functionality or a video projection functionality of the vehicle, the method comprising: (Fig. 1 & ¶11 - and wireless communication module 104 in computing device 100 may communicate with wireless communication module 110 in vehicle 106 via wireless communication, such as Bluetooth or WiFi Direct.
+the second wireless communication device being configured to perform communication for a hands-free functionality, a media playback functionality or a video projection functionality of the vehicle, (Fig. 1 & ¶11 - and wireless communication module 104 in computing device 100 may communicate with wireless communication module 110 in vehicle 106 via wireless communication, such as Bluetooth or WiFi Direct.
 Such communications between computing device 100 and vehicle 106 may enable computing device 100 to control one or more functionalities of vehicle 106. ¶19 - …including establishing a secure connection between wireless communication module 104 and wireless communication module 110 without further user intervention.
 Examiner interprets wireless communication module 110 as a second wireless communication device able to perform hands-free functionality (“without further user intervention”));

-performing a first pairing procedure between the first wireless communication device and a mobile device to establish a first communication channel between the first wireless communication device and the mobile device to enable the mobile device to perform a keyless access or keyless go function of the vehicle; (Fig. 1 & ¶6 - The functionalities of the vehicle that may be controlled using the computing device may include, but are not limited to, locking and/or unlocking one or more doors of the vehicle, opening and closing assisted doors and windows of the vehicle, activating an ignition system of the vehicle, and controlling the motor (e.g., engine) of the vehicle. ¶53 - In some examples, the first short-range communication protocol may include near-field communication (NFC), and the second short-range communication protocol may include Bluetooth.
+the method comprising: performing a first pairing procedure between the first wireless communication device and a mobile device to establish a first communication channel between the first wireless communication device and the mobile device to enable the mobile device to perform a keyless access or keyless go function of the vehicle; (Fig. 1 & ¶6 - The functionalities of the vehicle that may be controlled using the computing device may include, but are not limited to, locking and/or unlocking one or more doors of the vehicle, opening and closing assisted doors and windows of the vehicle, activating an ignition system of the vehicle, and controlling the motor (e.g., engine) of the vehicle. ¶53 - In some examples, the first short-range communication protocol may include near-field communication (NFC), and the second short-range communication protocol may include Bluetooth.
 In some examples, establishing the secure connection with the vehicle further may include receiving a Bluetooth pairing request from a Bluetooth module of the vehicle, and pairing a Bluetooth module of the computing device with the Bluetooth module of the vehicle);

-Yet, Vasquez does not explicitly teach with the mobile device via the first communication channel between the first wireless communication device and the mobile device, wherein the second pairing procedure establishes a second communication channel between the second wireless communication device and the mobile device and includes: obtaining a request for pairing the mobile device with the second wireless communication device from the mobile device via the first communication channel, providing the request to the second wireless communication device, providing a response to the request from the second wireless communication device to the mobile device via the first communication channel, and transmitting information on one or more capabilities of the second wireless communication device to the mobile device via the first communication channel between the first wireless communication device and the mobile device.
+Yet, Vasquez does not explicitly teach and performing a second pairing procedure between the second wireless communication device and the mobile device by exchanging pairing information for pairing the second wireless communication device and the mobile device with the mobile device via the first communication channel between the first wireless communication device and the mobile device, wherein the second pairing procedure establishes a second communication channel between the second wireless communication device and the mobile device and includes: obtaining, at the first wireless communication device, a request for pairing the mobile device with the second wireless communication device from the mobile device via the first communication channel, providing the request for pairing from the first wireless communication device to the second wireless communication device, providing a response to the request for pairing (i) from the second wireless communication device to the first wireless communication device, and then (ii) from the first wireless communication device to the to the mobile device via the first communication channel, and transmitting information on one or more capabilities of the second wireless communication device to the mobile device via the first communication channel between the first wireless communication device and the mobile device.

-Yet, Vasquez and Thanayankizil do not explicitly teach and transmitting information on one or more capabilities of the second wireless communication device to the mobile device via the first communication channel between the first wireless communication device and the mobile device.
+Yet, Vaquez and Modadugu do not explicitly teach providing the request for pairing from the first wireless communication device to the second wireless communication device, providing a response to the request for pairing (i) from the second wireless communication device to the first wireless communication device, and then (ii) from the first wireless communication device to the to the mobile device via the first communication channel, and transmitting information on one or more capabilities of the second wireless communication device to the mobile device via the first communication channel between the first wireless communication device and the mobile device.

 Vasquez further teaches a computer program having a program code for performing the method of claim 33, when the computer program is executed on a computer, a processor, or a programmable hardware component (Fig. 1-3 & ¶54 - The techniques described in this disclosure may be implemented, at least in part, in hardware, software, firmware, or any combination thereof.
 For example, various aspects of the described techniques may be implemented within one or more processors, including one or more microprocessors, digital signal processors (DSPs), application specific integrated circuits (ASICs), field programmable gate arrays (FPGAs), or any other equivalent integrated or discrete logic circuitry, as well as any combinations of such components.
 Please also see ¶56).